VisualNeuroscience-UH/CxSystem/docs/modelnet_tutorial.rst

 	row_type,receptor,pre_syn_idx,post_syn_idx,syn_type
 	S,ge,0,1[C]0ba,STDP

-By default the probability of the synaptic connections are determined based on the distance between the neurons, which depends on sparseness and ilam variables in the physiology configuration file.
+By default the probability of the synaptic connections are determined based on the distance between the neurons, which depends on sparseness and ilam (space constant lambda) variables in the physiology configuration file.
 In case the maximum probability of the connection should be overwritten, [p] tag can be used.
 In the following example the maximum probability of the connection is overwritten as 0.06 (6%):

 ::

 	row_type,receptor,pre_syn_idx,post_syn_idx,syn_type,p
 	S,ge,0,1[C]0ba,STDP,0.06

-By default the number of connections that happens between a pair of neurons is also equal to 1.
+By default there are only one synapse for each connection between neurons.
 This can also be overwritten to another integer value by using the [n] tag.
-So, for having a probability of 6% over 3 connection per pair of neuron:
+So, for having a probability of 6% and 3 synapses per connection between two neurons:

 ::